-HRT is a treatment is used to relieve symptoms of menopause.
+HRT is a treatment used to relieve symptoms of menopause.
 The treatment involves replacing certain hormones that are at a lower level as you approach menopause.

 3 important hormones drastically fluctuate and decline during menopause - Estrogen, Progesterone & Testosterone.
 These are involved in making menopause a terror in women worldwide; due to their wide range of symptoms & side-effects.